Overview

 As a Croatian and Slovenian couple who also travel extensively in other countries, we know what foreign visitors need to know when planning a trip to Dubrovnik.

-So, beyond listing the best things to do in Dubrovnik, in this guide, we’re also giving you our very best local tips for having the best time in this gem of a place in Croatia.
+So, beyond listing the best things to do in Dubrovnik, this guide also gives you our very best local tips for having the best time in this gem of a place in Croatia.
 Plus, the most worthwhile trips from the city.

 In our opinion, it’s worth spending a week in the area.
 But, if you don’t have that much time, definitely check out our one-day itinerary and 3 to 5 days itinerary to see the highlights without missing out on anything that makes Dubrovnik special!